junit-team/junit5/README.md

 ## Building from Source

 You need [JDK-10] to build JUnit 5.

-All modules can be built with Gradle using the following command.
+All modules can be _built_ with the [Gradle Wrapper] using the following command.

-`./gradlew clean assemble` (on Mac or Linux)

-`gradlew.bat clean assemble` (on Windows)
+`gradlew clean assemble`

-All modules can be tested with Gradle using the following command.
+All modules can be _tested_ with the [Gradle Wrapper] using the following command.

-`./gradlew clean test` (on Mac or Linux)

-`gradlew.bat clean test` (on Windows)
+`gradlew clean test`

 Since Gradle has excellent incremental build support, you can usually omit executing the `clean` task.

 ## Installing in Local Maven Repository

-All modules can be installed in a local Maven repository for consumption in other projects via the following command.
+All modules can be _installed_ with the [Gradle Wrapper] in a local Maven repository for consumption in other projects via the following command.

-`./gradlew clean publishToMavenLocal` (on Mac or Linux)

-`gradlew.bat clean publishToMavenLocal` (on Windows)
+`gradlew clean publishToMavenLocal`

 ## Dependency Metadata